Parmalat: Financial fraud (2002–2005)

 Calisto Tanzi was detained hours after the firm was declared officially insolvent in late December and admitted that there was a hole of €8 billion in Parmalat's accounts, but denied any cover-up.
 The arrest of five other executives followed.
 The auditors of the administration eventually determined that the debts amounted to €14.3 billion, which was almost eight times the sum originally stated.
 Several of the company's subsidiaries subsequently went insolvent, including its Brazilian, Argentinian and American operations and its football club in Parma.

 Tanzi was eventually charged with financial fraud and money laundering.
 Among the questionable accounting practices used by Parmalat were selling itself credit-linked notes, in effect placing a bet on its own creditworthiness to conjure up an asset out of thin air.
 After his arrest, Tanzi reportedly admitted during questioning at Milan's San Vittore prison that he diverted funds from Parmalat into Parmatour and elsewhere.
 The family football and tourism enterprises were financial disasters as well, as Tanzi attempted to rival Berlusconi by buying Odeon TV, only to sell it at a loss of about €45 million.
 Tanzi was sentenced to 10 years in prison for fraud relating to the collapse of the dairy group.
 The other seven defendants, including executives and bankers, were acquitted.
 Another eight defendants settled out of court in September 2008.
-New leadership at Parmalat began investigating and suing Bank of America, Deloitte and Grant Thornton International – the bank and auditing firms that were alleged to have helped in perpetuing the fraud of earlier management at Parmalat.
+New leadership at Parmalat began investigating and suing Bank of America, Deloitte and Grant Thornton International – the bank and auditing firms that were alleged to have helped in perpetrating the fraud of earlier management at Parmalat.

 In 2007, Deloitte settled on paying $149M to Parmalat.
 Bank of America, Parmalat's bank in many Special-purpose entities, settled for $100M payment to Parmalat in 2009.
 Grant Thornton International, Parmalat's auditing company, settled after repeated lawsuits for $4.4M with Parmalat.
 The new management at Parmalat recovered about $700M in payments from the banks and auditing firms it sued for negligence and aiding in the fraud of former Parmalat leadership.